Wednesday, 10 December 2025

 Previous chapter

-Before commencing the first weathering stages of the build, there were a few areas of the model that I wasn’t 100% happy with.
-Firstly, the paint colour on the re-worked sprockets still wasn’t a great match to the rest of the running gear.
-I realise now this was likely due to mixing the dark yellow with buff and not with deck tan.
-They exhibited a creamier tone as opposed to having a greyish hue.
-Adding dust pigments hadn't helped either!
-Rather than masking and re-spraying paint I found a solution.
-Abteilung buff oil paint was carefully stippled on and blended out from the centre.
-Left for 48hrs to cure I then sealed them with VMS matt varnish.
-This was essential as I would need to use both enamels and pigments again to maintain the tonal consistency in weathering them.
+Before commencing the first weathering stages of the build, there were a few areas of the model that I still wasn’t 100% happy with.
+Firstly, the paint colour on the re-worked sprockets wasn’t a great match to the rest of the running gear.
+Although this was more likely due to my choice of primer colour than the actual base coat mix, they definately exhibited a more creamier tone as opposed to the greyish hue of the existing track wheels.
+Rather than masking and re-spraying paint I stumbled upon a solution.
+Applying Abteilung buff oil paint seemed to be the perfect answer.
+This was carefully stippled on and blended out from the wheel centre.

 Monday, 14 July 2025